lukaspospisil/matlab_on_server_test/README.md

 # run test as slurm job:

-- see batch script with the definition of the job
+- see batch script with the definition of the job (`%j` in file denotes the unique job id)
 ```
 cat myexample.batch
 ```